10 October 2007

 2007 Bangkok International Film Festival

-This year’s Bangkok International Film Festival finishes today.
-(It opened on 19th July at CentralWorld’s SF World cinema.)
-Today’s screenings include the graphic Shortbus (which would surely be cut if it was shown outside the festival) and Luis Buñuel’s scandalous Un chien andalou (showing as part of a Buñuel’s retrospective).
+This year’s Bangkok International Film Festival (เทศกาลภาพยนตร์นานาชาติกรุงเทพฯ) finishes today.
+(It opened on 19th July at CentralWorld’s SF World cinema, and was originally scheduled to take place between 29th January and 5th February.)
+Today’s screenings include the graphic Shortbus (also shown yesterday) and Luis Buñuel’s scandalous Un chien andalou (‘an Andalusian dog’; previously shown on 20th July).

-The festival was originally scheduled for February, and then postponed.
-The entire management team has been replaced, following extensive criticism of last year’s expensive follies (star guests who left as quickly as they arrived; corporate events that were abandoned after the first day), though it is still organised by the Tourism Authority, which is not an ideal situation.
+Following extensive criticism of last year’s expensive follies (star guests who left as quickly as they arrived; corporate events that were abandoned after the first day), the entire festival management team has been replaced.
 The only serious mistake this year was to withdraw the proposed opening film, Persepolis, after pressure from the Iranian government.
-The highlight was an uncut screening of Ploy (a cut version of which went on general release in Thailand earlier this year).
+The highlight was Ploy (พลอย), shown uncut on 24th and 26th July.
+A panel discussion on film ratings and censorship was held this afternoon.

 19 July 2007